 - All data stored online will be lost.

-L'AI Pin is not the first, and certainly not the last high-tech gadget to collapse.
-The tech industry is changing with artificial intelligencebut not all innovations are viable.
-This buyback shows that large companies focus more on the technologies behind their products than on the products themselves.
+L'AI Pin is not the first, and certainly not the last, high-tech gadget to collapse.
+The tech industry is undergoing a transformation with artificial intelligencebut not all innovations are viable.
+This buyback shows that Large companies focus primarily on the technologies behind the products, rather than the products themselves.

 HP will now exploit Humane's patents and AI to improve its own ecosystem.
-Perhaps we'll soon see AI-powered printers and PCsbut one thing is certain: AI Pin is already a thing of the past.
+Perhaps we will see soon AI-powered printers or PCs, but one thing is certain: The AI Pin is already a thing of the past.

 Visit Humane AI Pin had everything to intrigue, but nothing to convince.
-Too expensive, too limited, too dependent on serversit was doomed to failure.
-Its sudden demise is a blow to its few users, but an important lesson for the industry : a good idea isn't enough: you also have to offer a finished product..
+Too expensive, too limited, too server dependent, it was doomed to failure.
+Its abrupt shutdown is a hard blow for its few users, but an important lesson for the industry : a good idea is not enough, you still have to offer a successful product.